 7 days trekking to Annapurna Base Camp is one of the most popular trekking trails in Nepal.
-Thousands of travellers do this trekking every year as it suits the travellers who love to do the moderate version of trekking.
+Thousands of travelers do this trekking every year as it suits the travelers who love to do the moderate version of trekking.
 7 days trekking to Annapurna Base Camp offers you enough insight of natural and cultural diversity of the entire Annapurna region.

 This 7 days trekking to Annapurna Base Camp commences after either a short scenic flight or drive (7-8 hrs.) from Kathmandu to Pokhara and ends at the same point.
 If you further want to continue other trips again you can begin from Pokhara like Chitwan and other programs.